bobbyiliev/introduction-to-bash-scripting/ebook/en/content/024-automating-wordpress-lamp-with-bash.md

-# Automatic Wordpress on LAMP installation with BASH
+# Automatic WordPress on LAMP installation with BASH

-Here is an example of a full LAMP and Wordpress installation that works on any Debian-based machine.
+Here is an example of a full LAMP and WordPress installation that works on any Debian-based machine.

 # Prerequisites